sioaeko/Hackintosh-i7-10700k-Z490-AORUS-Elite/README.md

 We update OC Version 0.8.1 to 0.8.4!

+⚠ Notice!
+We prepared Opencore 0.8.9 EFI soon as possible

-You can use to upgrade MacOS Ventura beta 7!!
+You can use to upgrade MacOS Ventura 13.1

 I wrote down the detailed description of this EFI in the notion
 > https://alive-bayberry-ea1.notion.site/AORUS-Z490-Elite-10700K-UHD-630-OC-0-7-9-Perfect-4c4ff8c7dc3b42a8886d361a6bbde9c9